voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part2.md

 the car (it was bigger on the inside).
 The buttons on the inside of the elevator went up to 150, so the team arbitrarily chose 145 in the hopes of not walking into a trap on the top floor.
 One of them summoned the nerve to press the button in spite of the blood spatters, and.... nothing happened.
-Ronan, finally doing something useful and not just standing in the way, pulled out some sort of electronic tool and fiddled mysteriously with the control panel.
+Ronin, finally doing something useful and not just standing in the way, pulled out some sort of electronic tool and fiddled mysteriously with the control panel.
 After a moment there was a buzz of electricity, and the elevator began to rise.